 Every appraisal assesses location first.
-You can’t compare the value of a home in rural Georgia to one in Charlotte.
-But there’s more to it than that.
+You can’t compare the value of a home in rural area to one in a bustling city.

-Appraisers will consider how close your home is to neighbors, how near it is to the street, neighborhood amenities, the proximity of schools, and the quality of roads.
-If you live within walking distance to a train station, that’s great.
-If you live right next to the tracks, that’s less great in an appraiser’s mind.
+Appraisers will also consider how close your home is to neighbors, how near it is to the street, neighborhood amenities, and schools, and the quality of roads.
+If you live within walking distance to a train station would positively impact the appraisal, while a house next to the train tracks would have less appeal.

-Likewise, proximity to poorly maintained, vacant homes, or foreclosures may also hurt your home appraisal.
-As major eyesores or potential settings for crime, vacants tend to pull down nearby property values.
-This is out of your control, of course, but something to keep in mind.
+Likewise, proximity to poorly maintained, vacant homes or foreclosures may also hurt your home appraisal.
+As major eyesores or potential settings for crime, vacant homes tend to pull down property values of homes nearby.
+This is out of your control, but something to keep in mind.

 3. Deferred maintenance

 One of the biggest factors that reduces a home’s appraised value is deferred maintenance.
-Maintaining a home is expensive and time-consuming but if you neglect that standard maintenance, it becomes a costly problem.
+Maintaining a home is expensive and time-consuming, but neglecting standard maintenance can become a costly problem.

 A roof leak that might have cost several hundred dollars to fix last year could expand to damage the ceiling and drywall, resulting in thousands of dollars of damage.
-When a home appraiser sees neglected maintenance that may get passed off to a new owner, it will bring down the appraisal value.
+Neglected maintenance that may get passed off to a new owner can bring down the appraisal value of your home.

 4. Home size